Magneto (Marvel Comics): The Collective

 Marvel's editor in chief at that time, Joe Quesada, elaborated on the issue of Xorn and Magneto, stating that "Kuan-Yin Xorn came under the influence of as-yet-to-be-revealed entity that forced him to assume the identity of Magneto."
 However, the issue of Xorn and Magneto was ultimately resolved during "The Collective" arc in New Avengers.
 A powerless Magneto is attacked by Xorn, who has somehow evolved into a being of pure energy and merged with both an energy-absorbing mutant named Michael Pointer and free-floating mutant power energy that manifested after Scarlet Witch depowered the bulk of the mutant population.
 Xorn reveals that he, of his own free will, impersonated Magneto to rally mutantkind against humanity but failed due to the quality of his impersonation.
 He possesses Magneto and briefly reactivates his powers before being defeated by the New Avengers and a cadre of heroes, including Magneto's former son-in-law Vision and Inhuman S.H.I.E.L.D. agent Daisy Johnson.
-Iron Man, Ms. Marvel, and the Sentry combine their powers and send Xorn into the Sun.
+Iron Man, Ms. Marvel, and Sentry combine their powers and send Xorn into the Sun.
 Michael Pointer and Magneto are freed as a result, though Magneto is arrested and loaded into a S.H.I.E.L.D. helicopter.
 The helicopter, however, explodes upon take-off through unknown means as Magneto uses what was left of the energy provided to him by Xorn to escape.